 3. SolarEdge's EV Charging Inverter

 SolarEdge appeared to be the busiest booth of the entire show.
-A central feature of their displays was their latest EV Charging Single Phase Inverter.
+They are well known for their highly efficient power optimizers, central feature of their displays was their latest EV Charging Single Phase Inverter.

 A few benefits for the this EV Charging Inverter: